 - Resident may not remove Ohio University-owned property from the Resident’s assigned room.

 - Costs associated with damage to Campus Housing rooms or extra custodial services will be charged to the Residents assigned to the affected room.

 - Lofts must conform to requirements established by Ohio University.
 Home constructed lofts are not permitted.
 Unapproved personal furnishings that do not meet Ohio University requirements are prohibited.
 Loft information may be found under the “Furnishings and Amenities” tab.

 - Tapestries or other items may not be suspended from the ceiling.

-- The use or possession of high wattage electrical appliances (i.e., hot plates, ceiling fans, additional refrigerators, toasters, popcorn poppers, etc.) is prohibited.
-University approved and provided combination microwave/refrigerator/freezer units are available in each room.
+- The use or possession of high wattage electrical appliances (i.e., hot plates, ceiling fans, additional refrigerators, toasters, popcorn poppers, air fryers, etc.) is prohibited.
+Ohio University provided combination microwave/refrigerator/freezer units are available in each room.